ShamanDBI/shaman-core/docs/index.md

     1. This will cover both senarios one were you have access to source code and where you don't have acess.
     1. Post processing of coverage in different programming languages.
 1. **Advance Data Tracing**
-    1. Tracing Data travelling accross different process
+    1. Tracing Data traveling across different process
     1. Attaching Debugger to different process/threads and hook their handlers.
     1. Data passing through IPC Mechanics between processing.
     1. This will be achieved by Programmatic breakpoint but on different Process.